juristr/juristr.github.com/_drafts/getting-started-with-the-nextgen-js.md

 }
 ```

 I'm not even going to detail how to do this in ES5 (let's forget about the past :wink:).
-It had to do with "slicing" from the `arguments` value the number of args passed to the current function.
+It had to do with "slicing" from the `arguments` value the number of args passed to the current function and so on...

 ## Destructuring assignment